silverescu/tutorials/tut01-multi-subnet-vpc/README.md

 ### Create multi-subnet VPC and secure access to private servers and outbound internet access for updates

+### Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
+This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

 ### Create a new vpc